-Land in the District is presently comprised of tentative mapped undeveloped residential land, all currently owned by Lennar or Lennar Winncrest.
-Such concentration of ownership means that the timely payment of the Bonds is dependent upon the continued willingness and ability of Lennar and Lennar Winncrest, respectively, to pay the Special Taxes when due.
-Until further diversification of ownership occurs, the failure of Lennar, Lennar Winncrest or others purchasing substantial portions of the property in the District to pay installments of the Special Taxes when due could result in the rapid total depletion of the Reserve Fund prior to reimbursement from delinquent collections or the sale or redemption of the property in connection with foreclosure proceedings.
+Land in the District is mainly comprised of parcels owned by Lennar Homes or Lennar Winncrest.
+Such concentration of ownership means that the timely payment of the Bonds is dependent upon the continued willingness and ability of Lennar Homes and Lennar Winncrest, respectively, to pay the Special Taxes when due.
+Until further diversification of ownership occurs, the failure of Lennar Homes, Lennar Winncrest or others purchasing substantial portions of the property in the District to pay installments of the Special Taxes when due could result in the rapid total depletion of the Reserve Fund prior to reimbursement from delinquent collections or the sale or redemption of the property in connection with foreclosure proceedings.
 If additional delinquencies were to occur following depletion of the Reserve Fund, there could be a delay in payments to the Bondholders of principal of and interest on the Bonds.
 The County has covenanted for the benefit of the owners of the Bonds that the County will initiate judicial foreclosure proceedings under certain conditions in the event of a delinquency in payment of one or more installments of the Special Tax as more fully described herein.
-See "SECURITY FOR THE BONDS - Delinquent Payments of Special Tax; Covenant for Foreclosure."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Delinquent Payments of Special Tax; Covenant for Superior Court Foreclosure."

 Although the only asset of any owner of real property subject to the Special Tax securing the Bonds is such real property, the overall financial condition of the owner may affect the owner's willingness or ability to pay the Special Tax when due.
-A reduction in Lennar's or Lennar Winncrest's cash flow which differs significantly from Lennar's cash flow projections could be a significant factor affecting the ability or willingness of Lennar or Lennar Winncrest to pay the Special Tax or to complete the construction in the District as described herein.
+A reduction in Lennar Homes's or Lennar Winncrest's cash flow which differs significantly from their respective cash flow projections could be a significant factor affecting the ability or willingness of Lennar Homes or Lennar Winncrest to pay the Special Tax or to complete the development of the land in the District as described herein.